 The Healthcare Law Review: Saudi Arabia

 Saudi Arabia is a critical jurisdiction for any party investing in the Middle East, partly because it is the largest economy in the Middle East and while oil wealth has brought new opportunities it has led to a growing occurrence of lifestyle diseases, such as diabetes and heart disease.2 Although Saudi Arabia is working hard on a campaign to encourage daily exercise and is expected to impose tougher standards on imported food in relation to sugar and salt, it is not believed these lifestyle diseases will dramatically change in the short term.
 Moreover, similar to other countries around the world, Saudi Arabia is dealing with the issues in relation to the covid-19 pandemic.
 Saudi Arabia is challenged by a population demanding the latest technology and is establishing new medical colleges and partnering with international players.
-For example, Saudi Aramco Medical Services teamed up with Johns Hopkins to form Johns Hopkins Aramco Healthcare and Ashmore is bringing King's College of London to Saudi Arabia.
+For example, Saudi Aramco Medical Services teamed up with Johns Hopkins to form Johns Hopkins Aramco Healthcare and Ashmore is bringing King's College London to Saudi Arabia.
 Even in the midst of the covid-19 pandemic, Gulf Capital was able to successfully exit an investment in radiology clinics in Saudi Arabia.
 A new healthcare city is currently being developed in Riyadh.
-Also, foreign private equity groups and operators such as Gulf Capital, TVM Healthcare, Audacia, KIMS Healthcare, and others have recently announced healthcare investments or intentions to invest in the Kingdom.
-The Ministry of Health is reviewing its next set of awards for dialysis clinics in Saudi Arabia.
-The Ministry of Health has retained a number of the world's leading consultants to explore implementing public-private partnerships and privatisations in the healthcare sector.
+Also, foreign private equity groups and operators such as Gulf Capital, TVM Healthcare, Mediterranea Capital, Investcorp, Fajr Capital, KIMS Healthcare and others have recently announced healthcare investments or intentions to invest in the Kingdom.
+Moreover, a number of healthcare groups have used the liberalisation of the healthcare sector to partially reorganise.
+The MOH is reviewing its next set of awards for dialysis clinics in Saudi Arabia.
+The MOH has retained a number of the world's leading consultants to explore implementing public–private partnerships and privatisations in the healthcare sector.
 The first privatisation of a healthcare centre was concluded in November 2019 when Soliman Fakeeh became a partial shareholder in Saudi Arabian Airline's medical centre.
+On 22 June 2021, the Saudi Food and Drug Authority (SFDA) prepared an update on the 'Transparency and Payments Disclosure Guidance for Medical and Food Companies' clarifying the limit and disclosure for training and education spending by food and drug companies on physicians and medical institutions.

-The Ministry of Health is the regulator for most of the healthcare sector in Saudi Arabia.
-The Ministry of Defence, including the National Guard, maintains its own standards, but we understand this is expected to change soon and this responsibility will fall within the purview of the Ministry of Health.
+The MOH is the regulator for most of the healthcare sector in Saudi Arabia.
+The Ministry of Defence, including the National Guard, maintains its own standards, but we understand this is expected to change soon and this responsibility will fall within the purview of the MOH.

 The government of Saudi Arabia has established certain regulatory reforms to encourage investment in the healthcare sector by the private sector.
 The healthcare sector is undergoing constant change because of its high importance for Saudi Arabian nationals, and certain agencies have overlapping responsibilities, as described below.